 Broadening parameters: We estimated the microturbulence and macroturbulence parameters in an additional run with SME.
 For that, we created a mask including all strong neutral lines with $-2.5 > \log gf > -4.0$ in the spectral range of our data.
 This value was chosen because lines in this $\log gf$ regime are sensitive to $v{\rm mic}$ with SME (Valenti & Piskunov 1996).
-To determine the broadening parameters we considered the initial values obtained from the Berg-Hill relation and fixed with SME Teff $\log g$ and [Fe/H].
+To determine the broadening parameters we considered the initial values obtained from the GES relation and fixed with SME $T{\rm eff} = \log g$ and $T{\rm eff} = \log g$

-Discussion: Although we tried to make the analysis as homogenous as possible, special treatment was necessary for the metal-poor stars with $[Fe/H] \le -0.6$ and for the cold stars with $T{eff} \le 4100$ K. In the case of the metal-poor stars, a significant number of lines from the line masks were not properly detected resulting in the spectra being incorrectly shifted in radial velocity.
+Discussion: Special treatment was necessary for the metal-poor stars with [Fe/H] ≤ -0.6 and for the cold stars with $T{\rm eff} \le 4100$ K. In the case of the metal-poor stars, a significant number of lines from the line masks were not properly detected resulting in the spectra being incorrectly shifted in radial velocity.
 Since the library is in the laboratory rest frame, we decided not to make a re-adjustment of the radial velocity for these stars.
-For the rest of the stars, we corrected by radial velocity to account for shifts of individual lines due to e.g. thermal motions (Molaro & Monai 2012).
 Cold stars needed a special line mask.
 In many segments molecular blends were very strong, making it impossible to obtain a good continuum placement and also a good fit between the observed and the synthetic spectra.
-Moreover, determining iron abundances of blend lines with molecules that are not included in our line list results in an incorrect estimation of the true iron content of those lines.
-We looked to each spectrum individually and selected the unblended iron lines.
+Moreover, determining iron abundances of blended lines with molecules that are not included in our line list results in an incorrect estimation of the true iron content in the atmosphere.
+We looked at each spectrum individually and selected the unblended iron lines.